peer-calls/peer-calls/README.md

 By default, Peer Calls server will log only basic information.
 Client-side logging is disabled by default.

-Server-side logs can be configured via the `DEBUG` environment variable.
-Setting it to `peercalls,peercalls:*` will enable all server-side logging:
+Server-side logs can be configured via the `PEERCALLS_LOG` environment variable.
+Setting it to `*` will enable all server-side logging:

-- `DEBUG=peercalls,peercalls:* npm run start:server`
+- `PEERCALLS_LOG=*`

 Client-side logs can be configured via `localStorage.DEBUG` and `localStorage.LOG` variables:

-- Setting `localStorage.LOG=1` enables logging of Redux actions and state changes
+- Setting `localStorage.log=1` enables logging of Redux actions and state changes
-- Setting `localStorage.DEBUG=peercalls,peercalls:*` enables all other
+- Setting `localStorage.debug=peercalls,peercalls:*` enables all other
   client-side logging

 # Development